Dana Hee

-Dana Hee (born as Dana Lynn Davidson on November 9, 1961 in Baton Rouge, Louisiana) is an American martial artist, stuntwoman, action film actress and model, who has also worked as sports color commentator, trainer, spokesperson, motivational speaker and master of ceremonies, as well as a rancher.
+Dana Hee (born as Dana Lynn Davidson on November 9, 1961, in Baton Rouge, Louisiana) is an American martial artist, stuntwoman, action film actress and model, who has also worked as sports color commentator, trainer, spokesperson, motivational speaker and master of ceremonies, as well as a rancher.
 She was a gold medalist at 1988 Summer Olympics in taekwondo (women's lightweight division).

 Biography

 Martial arts

 Hee turned to martial arts as a way to regain confidence after having been a victim of sexual and domestic abuse.

-She began training in Shotokan karate in 1980, before switching to taekwondo in 1984.
-Since 1989, she has also practiced many other styles for the films, including aikido, boxing, capoeira, jiu jitsu, kung fu, and wrestling.
+She began training in Shotokan karate in 1980, before switching to taekwondo in 1984, where she trained at Mackowski Taekwondo, in Foster City, CA. Since 1989, she has also practiced many other styles for the films, including aikido, boxing, capoeira, jiu jitsu, kung fu, and wrestling...